Boston University Commencement Event Information

 Boston University has Commencement and Convocation ceremonies in May only.
 If you are scheduled to graduate in either September or January, you will be invited to participate in the May ceremonies following your date of graduation.
 Undergraduate and master’s students (not Ed.D) are allowed to “walk” in May if they will complete their degree during Summer Session, and have filed a Graduation Application and Petition to Walk in May to the SED Student Records Office, room 115.

 Doctoral students must have completed coursework and a dissertation submitted no later than Friday, April 29, 2016 to the Mugar Library in order to be eligible to participate in graduation.

 Students wishing to purchase a DVD of either the Robing or Graduation Ceremony can do so by ordering one here.

 Apply to Graduate

-Print, complete, and return the graduation application form with a copy of your transcript printed from the Link to the SED Records Office, SED Room 127, Two Silber Way, Boston, MA 02215.
-Graduation applications are also available outside of SED Room 127.
-Undergraduates will need to submit a Senior Year Plan with their Graduation Application and unofficial transcript by April 1, 2014 for May 2015 graduation.
-Graduate students who have taken more than 8 credits as a non-degree student, must fill out the Transfer Credits Within BU and request a waiver of the 8 credit policy.
+Print, complete, and return the graduation application form with a copy of your Degree Advice printed from the Link to the SED Records Office, SED Room 115, Two Silber Way, Boston, MA 02215.
+Undergraduates will need to submit a Senior Year Plan with their Graduation Application and unofficial transcript by April 1, 2016 for May 2016 graduation.
+Graduate students who have taken more than 8 credits as a non-degree student must fill out the Transfer Credits Within BU form and request a waiver of the 8 credit policy.